 In the process of applying the Company's accounting policies, management has made a number of judgements and applied estimates and assumptions to future events.

-In determining significant accounting estimates and judgements the Company has considered changes in economic circumstances, climate change impacts, regulatory changes, government policies, business plans and strategies, expected level of usage, and future technological developments impacting specific assets or groups of assets.
+In determining significant accounting estimates and judgements, the Company has considered changes in economic circumstances, climate change impacts, regulatory changes, government policies, business plans and strategies, expected level of usage, and future technological developments impacting specific assets or groups of assets.

 Estimates and judgements which are material or have the potential to be material to the Financial Report are found in the following notes.
+These estimates have been consistently applied to all periods presented, unless otherwise stated.